Types of housing units

 • A kitchen that is used to cook and prepare food;

-• A bathroom with a toilet and a shower or tub for washing, personal hygiene and sanitation; and,
+• A bathroom with a toilet and a shower or tub for washing, personal hygiene and sanitation,

-A dwelling unit's spaces are only accessible to, and maintained by, the people that live in the unit.
+To be considered a dwelling unit, the required rooms listed above must be exclusively accessible to, and maintained by, the people that live in the unit.
 Stairs or hallways used to access a unit, or a shared laundry room people in several dwelling units can access, are not part of a dwelling unit.

-A single bedroom is generally not considered a dwelling unit except when part of a lodging house.
+A single bedroom is not considered a dwelling unit.
+If a dwelling unit is rented out by the room, it may be a lodging house.

 Back to top